 First of all, the south-western part of Gdańsk is mostly green with Sulmiński forest dominating the landscape.
 Secondly, the southern section of the Tri-City Landscape Park falls within Gdańsk’s city borders.
 As you can see, this is a significant proportion of territory which covers most of the district of Oliwa:

 I praised Gdańsk for its green spaces in my most recent post about what it’s like living in the city.
-Jaśkowa Valley forest-park is an inner-city gem, while there are some excellent parks near the beach.
+Jaśkowa Valley forest-park is an inner-city gem, while there are some excellent parks near the sea.
 These parks are Jelitkowo Park, Brzeźnieński Park and the enormous Reagan Park.

 Still, I got a little carried away and overlooked the fact that there are districts, such as Siedlce, Łostowice, the City Centre (Śródmieście) and Wrzeszcz (at least the eastern side of it), with few very substantial green spaces.

-With all the development that’s been going on in the city since the time of the report (2021), not forgetting the sad small-scale urban deforestation seen in inner-city forests such as Jaśkowa Valley forest-park, the figure of 40.1% is now pie in the sky.
+With all the development that’s been going on in the city since the time of the report (2021), not forgetting the sad small-scale urban deforestation of inner-city forests such as Jaśkowa Valley forest-park, the figure of 40.1% is now pie in the sky.
 I imagine that It’s more like 35-39% these days.

 Surprise 2 – Kraków is greener than I thought